Log in to your account

 Quimper, France

-The Priory of Locmaria was founded in the 11th century as a Benedictine monastery and shows characteristic features of Romanesque architecture in Brittany.
+The Priory of Locmaria was founded in the 11th century as a Benedictine monastery and displays the key characteristics of Romanesque architecture in Brittany.
 The building preserves its original structure with thick stone walls and a simple nave.
-The complex is among the oldest religious buildings in Quimper and documents the monastic tradition of the region.
+The complex stands among the oldest religious buildings in Quimper and documents the monastic traditions of the region.
+Within this collection of historical Breton architecture, this priory illustrates the evolution of building methods and styles across seven centuries.

 Quimper, France

-The Castle of Lanniron was built in the 17th century on the banks of the Odet River.
-The estate includes gardens designed in French formal style with geometric flower beds, water basins and fountains.
-The grounds contain an arboretum with a collection of old and rare tree species, as well as several ponds connected by waterways.
+The Castle of Lanniron represents 17th-century construction within this collection of Breton architecture spanning eleven to nineteen centuries.
+The estate sits on the banks of the Odet River with gardens designed in French formal style, featuring geometric flower beds, water basins, and fountains.
+The grounds contain an arboretum holding collections of old and rare tree species, as well as several ponds connected by waterways.

 Quimper, France